dw666666/Prediction-model-of-distant-metastasis-of-breast-cancer/README.md

 **e.g.** pip install sklearn

-## Predicting distant metastases from breast cancer
+## Predicting distant metastases of breast cancer

 - The '. /code' folder provides the code to build a predictive model for distant metastases from breast cancer.